'You have to find a way to just be great'

 Mazzulla added: “As long as we know we’re on the same page about trying to get the best out of each other and the team, I think it works.”

 When the Celtics were honored at Fenway Park by the Boston Red Sox to celebrate their championship, Mazzulla jotted down mental notes.
-He wasn’t watching the game with the same lenses as the thousands of others in attendance, but instead hunting applicable lessons to preach to Boston and that’s exactly what Mazzulla did after cutting up film from the game to share with the locker room ahead of Opening Night.
+He wasn’t watching the game with the same lenses as the thousands of others in attendance.
+Instead, Mazzulla hunted applicable lessons to preach to Boston and that’s exactly what he did after cutting up film from the game to share with the locker room ahead of Opening Night.

-When Kristaps Porzingis arrived prematurely at training camp and crossed paths with Mazzulla, the 7-foor-2 center was asked a simple question and given an even simpler — and more direct — answer in response.
+When Kristaps Porzingis arrived prematurely at training camp and crossed paths with Mazzulla, the 7-foor-2 center was asked a simple question and given an even simpler answer.

 “What do you think training camp should be?
 Easy or hard?”
 Mazzulla asked Porzingis at Auerbach Center, per ESPN’s Ramona Shelburne. “… It should be super hard.”

 The Celtics did everything they could last season, but still, the team understands the doubt hasn’t detached itself.
-Jayson Tatum and Jaylen Brown were disrespected in their own ways by USA Basketball during the 2024 Paris Olympics, Porzingis is returning from offseason knee surgery — maybe around December — and the path Boston took to crossing the finish line has left outsiders belittling its record-setting championship.
-So, while Mazzulla’s mindset for the team hasn’t changed, regardless if the Celtics returned to training camp as champions or not, the outside perception, too, is still the same.
+Jayson Tatum and Jaylen Brown were disrespected in their own ways by USA Basketball during the 2024 Paris Olympics, Porzingis is returning from offseason knee surgery and the path Boston took to crossing the finish line has left outsiders belittling its record-setting championship season.
+So, while Mazzulla’s mindset wasn’t changed by title, the outside perception is also still the same.

 Boston can’t control the goalpost movement occurring outside TD Garden, but the champs can silence them for another summer by hitting the rewind button in 2024-25.